WRITING HINTS & TIPS for Exams

-There is quite a difference when writing for an original creative piece or writing for scholarship tests.
+There is quite a difference when writing for an original creative piece or writing for exams.

 When you are writing a creative piece to entertain and explore a concept, you will have sufficient time to plan, research and write.
 You will use many writing tools learnt over a long period of time.
-However, when you are writing for a scholarship test, it still uses the same skills as writing for entertainment, however you must develop strategies for the limited time allowance in which you have to write in a test situation.
+However, when you are writing for an exam, it still uses the same skills as writing for entertainment, however you must develop strategies for the limited time allowance in which you have to write in a test situation.

 We recommend: